-- Treatment: It’s usually treated with antibiotic eye drops or ointment.
+- Treatment: If the cause is bacterial, it is usually treated with antibiotic eye drops or ointment.
+Viral, allergic, and chemical conjunctivitis is not treated with antibiotics.
 Medicine can be given for discomfort.
 Warm or cool compresses can also help ease symptoms.

 - Symptoms: Small bugs in the hair, eggs (nits) on hair shafts close to the scalp, itching head, small bumps or sores from scratching.